ycexiao/scikit-package/doc/source/frequently-asked-questions.rst

   ci: Updates to CI configuration files and scripts.
   revert: Reverts a previous commit.
   release: A new package version is being prepared.
+  skpkg: Using scikit-package to create a new package or maintain an existing package.

 - Example 1: "feat: create a ``DiffractionObject.morph_to()`` method"
 - Example 2: "bug: handle divide by zero error in ``DiffractionObject.scale_to``"